Help & Support

 Full reset — stops everything, re-pulls the latest image, and starts fresh:

 This does not delete your data.
-Your health data lives in the rangepulse_data Docker volume, which is preserved.
+Your health data lives in the rangepulse_rangepulse_data Docker volume, which is preserved.

 cd ~/rangepulse